-As with all other platforms we suggest the best way to build a direct audience is through authentic, organic engagement.
-Paid ad’s are great but nothing beats real (virtual) connection.
+As with all other platforms, we suggest the best way to build a direct audience is through authentic, organic engagement.
+Paid ads are great but nothing beats real (virtual) connections.
 So if you’re not ready to dive in and put your ad budget toward Snapchat, there are still lots of ways to use Snapchat for business without spending a cent.

 Tell your story